Saransh-cpp/ORION/README.md

 Earth observation satellites generate far more data than their limited comm windows can downlink, and most of it is open ocean, empty desert, cloud cover, which is scientifically worthless.
 Our mission's approach was to downlink everything and sort on the ground, which would have wasted precious bandwidth and pass time.

+I was looking for a solution and then [Hack #05: AI in Space](https://luma.com/n9cw58h0?tk=diGLxQ), a hackathon co-organised by [Liquid AI](https://www.liquid.ai/) and [DPhi Space](https://www.dphi.space/), happened.
+[DPhi](https://www.dphi.space/) provided [SimSat](https://github.com/DPhi-Space/SimSat) (the orbital simulator that feeds ORION GNSS coordinates and Mapbox imagery), and [Liquid](https://www.liquid.ai/) provided the [LFM2.5-VL-1.6B](https://huggingface.co/collections/LiquidAI/lfm2-vl) vision-language model that runs the on-board triage.
+ORION is what came out of that weekend.

-That is what ORION aims to solve: run a vision-language model directly on the satellite's on-board computer, classify each frame in real time, and only downlink what matters (the "what matters" can change mission-to-mission, which would require fine-tuning the VLM on specific data, but ORION serves as a prototype, showing that this approach is technically and scientifically viable).
+ORION runs a vision-language model directly on the satellite's on-board computer, classify each frame in real time, and only downlink what matters (the "what matters" can change mission-to-mission, which would require fine-tuning the VLM on specific data, but ORION serves as a prototype, showing that this approach is technically and scientifically viable).

 ## Build and deployment